Kayak Island

-Kayak Island, (Eyak: Qe'yiłteh) which includes the Bering Expedition Landing Site, is located in the Gulf of Alaska, 100 km SE of Cordova, Alaska Malaspina Coastal Plain, on the eastern edge of Chugach National Forest.
+Kayak Island (Eyak: Qe'yiłteh), is located in the Gulf of Alaska, 100 km SE of Cordova, Alaska Malaspina Coastal Plain, on the eastern edge of Chugach National Forest.
 It has a land area of 73.695 km2 and no population.
+It is significant as the first place in Alaska a non-native set foot, and thus chosen in 1978 for the location of the commemorative Bering Expedition Landing Site.